 We’ve already of course briefly gone over two of the key publications pointing to CBD as a potential treatment option for psoriasis, with one showcasing the presence of a functional endocannabinoid system within skin cell layers, and another pinpointing the role of cannabinoids as anti-inflammatory agents within the specific psoriatic pathway.

 Another recent study has pointed to CBD’s inhibitory effects on the proliferation of “epidermal keratinocyte differentiation” – in other words, the inhibition of uncontrolled skin cell reproduction.

-As did the previously mentioned study, this same publication has also verified the presence of cannabinoid receptors within human skin layers, and also has verified their presence in anandamide – a cannabinoid receptor ligand which has been shown to directly inhibit epidermal (skin) cell differentiation.
+As did the previously mentioned study, this publication has also verified the presence of cannabinoid receptors within human skin layers, and also has verified their presence in anandamide, which is a cannabinoid receptor ligand that has been shown to directly inhibit epidermal (skin) cell differentiation.

 And lastly, one more thing of note, we mentioned earlier about the dangerous prevalence of clinical depression among victims of psoriasis; compared to the average population, they’re over 50% more likely to display characteristics of the mental illness.
 In light of that overwhelming statistic, it’s important to mention the well-documented therapeutic benefits of cannabis – in particular CBD – on emotional and psychological conditions such as depression.

 Finally, it’s imperative to mention that unlike THC, CBD will not get you high.
 THC is the psychoactive ingredient in cannabis, meaning it’s the ingredient responsible for disrupting people’s mental and motor processes.
 CBD, on the other hand, contains zero of these psychoactive properties; it displays all of the medicinal benefits of cannabis, without the mind-altering side effects.